ludwig-ai/ludwig-docs/src/docs/developer_guide.md

  1. Add a new encoder class
 ---------------------------

-Source code for encoders lives under `ludwig/models/modules`.
+Source code for encoders lives under `ludwig/ecnoders`.
-New encoder objects should be defined in the corresponding files, for example all new sequence encoders should be added to `ludwig/models/modules/sequence_encoders.py`.
+New encoder objects should be defined in the corresponding files, for example all new sequence encoders should be added to `ludwig/encoders/sequence_encoders.py`.

 All the encoder parameters should be provided as arguments in the constructor with their default values set.
-For example `RNN` encoder takes the following list of arguments in its constructor:
+For example the `StackedRNN` encoder takes the following list of arguments in its constructor:

 ```python
 def __init__(